ben-grande/qusal/CONTRIBUTING.md

    every state can be applied with top.
 2. Every project must have a `init.top`, it facilitates applying every state by enabling a single top file.
-3. State file naming should be common between the projects, it helps understand the project as if it was any other.
+3. State file naming must be common between the projects, it helps understand the project as if it was any other.
+4. File name must use `-` as separator, not `_`.

+### State ID

-5. Files names and state IDs should use `-` as separator, not `_`.
+1. State IDs must use `-` as separator, not `_`.
+The underline is allowed in case the features it is changing has underline, such as `default_netvm`.
+2. State IDs must always have the project ID, thus allowing to target multiple states to the same minion from different projects without having conflicting IDs.

 ### Readme